When I Use Start-Run, Why Does a Window Just Flash and Disappear?

 Not really.
 It’s only obvious if you’ve been using PCs since before there was Windows, and before there was a GUI.

 Start-Run is incredibly useful, but it’s not appropriate for everything.
-The good news is, there’s a simple trick that covers it: run a Windows Command Prompt, and type your command into that instead.
+The good news is there’s a simple trick that fixes what you’re seeing.

 Two types of programs